 - Divide the mixture between 36 mini muffin cases or 18 regular size ones.
 Place with 2-3 pieces of the reserved rhubarb on top of each one.

-- Bake in the middle of the oven for about 20 minutes for the mini muffins and 25-30 for the larger ones.
+- Bake in the middle of a preheated oven at 180℃ (350℉, Gas 4) for about 20 minutes for the mini muffins and 25-30 for the larger ones.
 The muffins should be well risen and golden with no wobble to be seen.